Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 The foreign qualification, however, isn’t a hard and fast rule for all LLCs performing any kind of action in Hawaii.
 Certain actions do not qualify as “doing business” and therefore don’t require a foreign qualification.
 Some examples are:

 - Maintaining, defending or settling actions in Hawaii courts

-- Carrying on internal affairs activities like board or shareholders meetings
+- Carrying on internal affairs activities like LLC member and/or manager meetings

 - Holding bank accounts in the state

 - Soliciting or securing orders to be accepted outside the state before turning into contracts